 This account allows employee to deduct money from their checks before taxes and put the money into an account to pay medical bills that are not covered by the group insurance.
-Eligible health care expenses are expenses that are "medically necessary".
+Eligible prescription, medical, dental, vision health care expenses are expenses that are "medically necessary".
 In addition, to qualify as a reimbursable health care expense, the expense must be incurred (received) during your eligible period of coverage, and not be reimbursable from any other health insurance.